sofivanhanen/dungeon-crawler/README.md

 A Diablo / Fate -style dungeon crawler game, made with Unity, using C#.
 Made as part of **OTMK18**.

 Builds in the Builds-public folder.
+Move with arrow keys or WASD, click to attack.
 Pressing escape exits the game.

 I use ReSharper for code analysis.